waynodiablo/Oystercard/rails/yelp_v1/3_routing.md

 > Why is it a good idea to separate concerns in this way?

-In Rails, our routing concerns live in the `config/routes.rb` file, and our controller action concerns live in `app/controllers/<controller name>_controller.rb`.
+In Rails, our routing concerns live in the `config/routes.rb` file, and our controller action (methods) live in `app/controllers/<controller name>_controller.rb`.
 So we need to update both concerns.
 We will cover controller actions in a later segment, but for now, we should make a change in 'config/routes.rb'

 ```ruby
 get 'restaurants' => 'restaurants#index'